ServiceNowDevProgram/SpoketoberfestResources/GettingStarted.md

 # For Contributors

 Familiarize yourself with the short version of our [IntegrationHub Spoke Best Practices](SpokeDevelopmentBestPracticesPublic.docx).
-This has been edited to the top recommendations.
-There is a 30 page version also available but start with the abbreviated version.
+The document has been edited to the top recommendations.
+There is a 30-page version also available but start with the abbreviated version.

 Select the project you wish to join!
 Please search the issue tracker before creating a new issue (problem or an improvement request).
 Feel Free to add issues related to the project.

-If you feel that you can fix or implement it yourself, please read a few paragraphs below to learn how to submit your changes.
+If you feel that you can fix or implement it yourself, please read the below to learn how to submit your changes.

-Submitting Changes
+# Submitting Changes

-Comment on the issue, so others know you are working on the issue.
+1. Comment on the issue, so others know you are working on the issue.
-Fork the project
+1. Fork the project
-Create a user account and grant it Admin role on your Personal Developer Instance (PDI) with the same name as your GitHub account and switch to it.
+1. Create a user account and grant it Admin role on your Personal Developer Instance (PDI) with the same name as your GitHub account and switch to it.
-Install your fork on your PDI with credentials (so you have write access) Create Branch something-descriptive
+1. Install your fork on your PDI with credentials (so you have write access)
+1. Create Branch something-descriptive
-Make your contribution
+1. Make your contribution
-Commit your changes
+1. Commit your changes
-Create a Pull Request
+1. Create a Pull Request

 ## For maintainers